‘This is a night I have been dreaming about’ – Fulham’s Maja delighted with Everton display | Goal.com

 “It has been well-documented that we have missed some big chances; the fine margins are we have not been clinical enough and tonight we were.
 A big boost for the team, nothing short of what they deserved.”

-Maja will hope to continue his impressive showings when the Cottager take on Burnley in their next Premier League game on February 17.
+Maja will hope to continue his impressive showings when the Cottager takes on Burnley in their next Premier League game on February 17.

 The forward has one cap for the Nigeria national team and will be expected to continue his fine club performances to boost his chances of getting regular call-ups to the Super Eagles.